volkanozdamar/volkanozdamar/README.md

 ### Hi there, I'm Volkan! 🌋

-Experienced Software Quality Assurance Specialist with a demonstrated history of working in the information technology and services industry.
-Skilled in Microfocus  -formerly known as HP Enterprise- Products, Test Automation, Selenium,Rest Assured and Java.
-After giving consultancy service to Allianz Türkiye, had been worked as Quality Assurance Analyst at Sony Türkiye and then he started work as Quality Analyst in the Turkey's biggest e-commerce company Trendyol (part of Alibaba Group).Now he is continue working at VNGRS.
+Highly experienced Software Quality Assurance Specialist with a proven track record in the information technology and services industry.
+Possesses expertise in Microfocus (formerly known as HP Enterprise) Products, Test Automation, Selenium, REST Assured, and Java.
+Provided consultancy services to Allianz Türkiye, followed by a Quality Assurance Analyst role at Sony Türkiye.
+Subsequently, transitioned to a Quality Analyst position at Trendyol, Turkey's largest e-commerce company (part of Alibaba Group).
+Currently working remotely with D360 Bank as a B2B Contractor.

 -   Mail Me : volkan@volkanozdamar.com